How to Easily Line a Jacket

 Start by cutting out all of the pieces like you normally would.
 Use the instructions provided with your pattern to stitch the shell of the jacket, as well as the lining; however, when it comes time to attach the font facing to the lining, avoid sewing around 2 inches along the edge of the bottom.
 Stitch on the sewn edge of the lining to secure it to the seam allowance on the facing.

-You Might Be Interested In Cotton Backed Satin Fabric: History, Properties, Uses, Care, Where to Buy
+You Might Be Interested In Beaver Cloth Fabric: History, Properties, Uses, Care, Where to Buy

 Step 2